-African Grey Parrots (Psittacus erithacus) - are prevelant in the primary and secondary rainforests of West and Central Africa.
-These Red tailed parrots are also found on some islands located in the Gulf of New Guinea.
+African grey parrots (Psittacus erithacus) - used to be prevalent in the primary and secondary rainforests of West and Central Africa.
+These red tailed parrots are also found on some islands located in the Gulf of New Guinea.

 Due to habitat destruction and pet trade smuggling wild African Grey parrots populations are on the decline resulting in CITIES appendix II status, which restricts trade of wild caught parrots.

 You'll find two common subspecies available in the pet trade.
 Congo African Grey Parrots, shown above, sport light gray feathering, a black beak, and a bright red tail.
 Congo African Greys are larger than the Timneh, averaging a weight between 380 to 554 grams.

 Timneh African Grey Parrots, as shown below, are a darker, charcoal color with a maroon tail and horn colored beak.
 They only weigh 300 to 360 grams.
 Both subspecies have white accents on the gray feathers and white skin around their eyes.